upwaveHQ/API-Doc/source/index.html.md

 As this API is considered extremely early beta, some sections may be tagged with TODO.

+If you have any problems or requests please file an issue at github: https://github.com/upwaveHQ/slate

+### API Endpoint

 Since UpWave confines each team with its own unique subdomain (e.g. mycompany.upwave.io), the API endpoint will reflect this by being directly below your team location.